maproulette/blog/_posts/2021-09-01-introducing-challenge-health-measures.md

 function for existing Challenges.)

 We hope that these changes end up being the improvements I want them to be, so everyone can enjoy MapRoulette more.
-Let me know what you think by emailing <a href="/cdn-cgi/l/email-protection" class="__cf_email__" data-cfemail="294448595b465c454c5d5d4c694448595b465c454c5d5d4c07465b4e">[email protected]</a>
+Let me know what you think.
-or going on Twitter and tweet at @maproulette.
 Happy mapping!